thaliaarchi/bfrs/bfrs2/README.md

 I've got three passes and, unfortunately, their intersection interacts unsoundly.
 I have to toggle passes to get the above output, so there's bugs to fix.
-Ultimately, passes are difficult to construct and debug, and I intend to move to an [e-graph IR](../docs/e-graph.md) without equality saturation.
+Ultimately, passes are difficult to construct and debug, and I am moving to an [e-graph IR](../docs/e-graph.md) without equality saturation, so that rewrites preserve the old versions.

 [^peel-paper]: Jean-Yves Moyen, Thomas Rubiano, and Thomas Seiller.
   [“Loop Quasi-Invariant Chunk Motion by peeling with statement composition”](https://www.cs.bham.ac.uk/~zeilbern/lola2017/abstracts/LOLA_2017_paper_1.pdf).